 What are the components of metacognition?

-Metacognition is broken down into three components: metacognitive knowledge, metacognitive experience, and metacognitive strategies.
+Metacognition tools are broken down into three components: metacognitive knowledge, metacognitive experience, and metacognitive strategies.

 Metacognitive knowledge includes: